harrymayr/Zendure-HA/README.md

 # Zendure Integration

-This integration Integrates the Hyper2000 into Home Assistant.
+This Home Assistant Integration is for the Zendure Hyper2000.
-It seems possible to set the actual charge and discarge values, but this is not implemented yet.But testing seems hopefull :-)
+It is possible to set the actual charge and discarge values, the Hyper2000 works in 'smart mode'.
+It is all in the early stages of develpment, so please be patient.

 ## Features

-- Get all telemetry data from your Hyper 2000
+- Get telemetry data from your Hyper 2000
+- Set the charge and discharge values

 ### 1.0.6 (2025-02-27) ALPHA